 Clifton Observatory’s Giants Cave

 While being on top of the hill is quite lovely, beneath the hill is a cave that has quite a fascinating history.
-Your ticket to the observatory will also allow you entrance to the cave system below.
+Your ticket to the observatory will also allow you to enter the cave system below.

 The Giant’s Cave, also known as Ghyston’s Cave, is a natural cave in the limestone face of St Vincent’s Rocks in the Avon Gorge.